-- 2.6 The Trustee is supported in its consideration of investment matters by the Investment Sub-Committee (ISC). - 2.7 The Trustee may vary the terms of reference and constitution of the ISC from time to time.
+- 2.6 The Trustee is supported in its consideration of investment matters by the ISC. - 2.7 The Trustee may vary the terms of reference and constitution of the ISC from time to time.
 It may also disband the ISC at any time if it so decides.
+The roles and responsibilities of the ISC are detailed separately in its Terms of Reference.